Updated: Sept. 17, 2025

 The incident has caused alarm across the developer community and enterprise security teams because:

-This is why discussions around supply chain attacks via NPM are not just technical, they affect business, security, and reputation.
+This is why discussions around supply chain attacks via NPM are not just technical, they affect business outcomes, security, and reputation.

 Technical Details